 Tsat.mean.earth = 288 K, measured by satellites.

-When I saw the Earth’s both measured by satellites and calculated with Formula temperatures being 288 K, I felt extremely well and satisfied.
+When I saw the Earth’s both the measured by satellites and the calculated by Equation temperatures being 288 K, I felt extremely well and satisfied.

-The first thing I had to do was to check the Complete Formula on some other planets.
-And it didn’t take me too long to realize that a Planet-Without-Atmosphere Effective Temperature Complete Formula was working on all the planets and moons without atmosphere in the solar system.
+The first thing I had to do was to check the Equation on some other planets.
+And it didn’t take me too long to realize that a Planet-Without-Atmosphere Mean Surface Temperature Equation was working on all the planets and moons without atmosphere in the solar system.

-I dare to assume now that this Formula works for all planets and moons without atmosphere in the whole universe…
+I dare to assume now that this Equation works for all planets and moons without atmosphere in the universe…